-- Any information that is over a year old should be electronically archived as per the retention schedule. - Any information that is not required should be destroyed as per the retention schedule. - Any information that is archived and due to be destroyed as per the retention schedule.
+- Any information that is over a year old should be digitally archived as per the retention schedule. - Any information that is not required should be destroyed as per the retention schedule. - Any information that is archived and due to be destroyed as per the retention schedule.

-When archiving data and information, electronically or in hard copy, the following should be applied:
+When archiving data and information, all information should be saved digitally, the following should be applied:

-- The data and information should be stored in a tidy and logical system. - The archive box or electronic file should be labelled with the following information: - What is the data and information is e.g. Invoices, - $\circ~$ The date that relates to the information e.g. September to November 2010 - When the data and information should be destroyed - File/box number
+- The data and information should be stored in a tidy and logical system. - The digital file should be labelled with the following information: - What is the data and information is e.g. Invoices,

+- $\circ~$ The date that relates to the information e.g. September to November 2020 - When the data and information should be destroyed - File number